-We did not have any material commitments for capital expenditures as of March 31, 2005.
-We have, however, several potential financial commitments, including product development milestone payments to the licensors of our hormone therapy products, payments under our license agreements with the University of California and Wake Forest University, as well as minimum annual lease payments.
-We refer you to the table summarizing the timing of these future contractual obligations and commitments contained in our Annual Report on Form 10-KSB.
+We did not have any material commitments for capital expenditures as of June 30, 2005.
+We have, however, several potential financial commitments, including product development milestone payments to the licensor of our hormone therapy products, payments under our license agreements with the University of California and Wake Forest University, as well as minimum annual lease payments.
+We refer you to the table summarizing the timing of these future contractual obligations and commitments contained in our Annual Report on Form 10-KSB for the fiscal year ended December 31, 2004.
 There has been no material change in this information.